CodeWithDennis/larament/README.md

 # Larament
 Kickstart your project and save time with Larament!
 This time-saving starter kit includes a Laravel project with FilamentPHP already installed and set up, along with extra features.

+> [!NOTE]
+> This starter kit includes Laravel 11 and FilamentPHP 3, along with some extra packages and small customizations to help you start quickly.
+You can add more tools and adjust the project as you want.

 ![larament.png](larament.png)

 ## Installation